Joel Sjöholm: Amateur career

 Sjöholm opted to play college golf in the United States, spending four years at Georgia State University, where he was one of the most successful golfers in their history.
 He won two individual intercollegiate titles, was named a third team all-American in 2007, and ended his college career in 2008 ranked fifth nationally.

 He finished second at the 2007 individual European Amateur Championship in Berlin, Germany, losing in a three-hole playoff.
-He represented Sweden at the European Amateur Team Championship in Scotland the same year, where team Sweden lost in the quarter finals against, champions to be, Ireland, with Rory McIlroy and Shane Lowry in the team.
+He represented Sweden at the European Amateur Team Championship in Scotland the same year, where team Sweden lost in the quarter-finals against, champions to be, Ireland, with Rory McIlroy and Shane Lowry in the team.

 Professional career

 He turned professional in 2008, and joined the Challenge Tour in Europe, where he played for the following three seasons.
 He was runner up at the 2008 SWALEC Wales Challenge and the Allianz Golf Open de Lyon and Roma Golf Open in 2010.

 In 2010, he had six top-five finishes on the Challenge Tour, the most of any player, and graduated to the European Tour in twelfth place, where he played for the next three seasons.
 His best performances were a fourth place in the 2012 Alfred Dunhill Links Championship and a tie for third in the 2011 Sicilian Open, which saw him rise to 228th on the Official World Golf Ranking.

 In 2017, Sjöholm captured his first professional victory, winning the Italian Challenge Open at Is Molas on Sardinia on the Challenge Tour, with a record aggregate of 24 under par.

 During the 2019 Challenge Tour season, he finished tied second at the Challenge de España and second at the Made in Denmark Challenge, finishing the season 23rd on the Challenge Tour Order of Merit Road To Mallorca.

 On 1 December 2019 (2020 season), he finished solo second at the Alfred Dunhill Championship at Leopard Creek Country Club, Malelane, South Africa.
 This event was co-sanctioned by the European Tour and the Sunshine Tour.
 Sjöholm looked set to win but was beaten only by Pablo Larrazábal, who birdied three of the last four holes to claim the title by one shot.

 In July 2020, Sjöholm gained attention for a more comedic moment during the Hero Open, as he used a small boat to take himself towards a small island in the middle of a lake to play his shot where his ball had finished.

+In January 2024, Sjöholm announced his retirement as a tournament player.
+The following month he announced his position as player relation executive on the DP World Tour.